matdsolar/LangManager/README.md

 # LangManager
 ![](https://github.com/matiasdamiandelsolar/LangManager/blob/main/icon.png)

-LangManager is a plugin for PocketMine-MP with multi-language support and variable translation.
+LangManager is a PocketMine plugin that supports multiple languages and variable translations.

-## Key features
+## Features

-### Smart language setup
+### Language localisation
-Detects players’ language based on their location and sets it automatically.
+Detects and adjusts the server’s language based on the player’s geographic location automatically.

-### Quick language selection
+### Multiple languages
-Switch between available languages with the /setlang command.
+Easily switch to your preferred language in-game using the /setlang command, choosing from the available languages.

-### Effortless message customization
+### Customizable messages
-All in-game messages -such as greetings, commands, and error notifications- are stored in easily editable language files, making customization and translation straightforward.
+Customize any server message, from a join message to command execution messages, to suit the player’s language.
+Language strings are stored in easy-to-edit language files.

-## Getting started with LangManager
+## Language files
-The language files are stored in lang/ within your server folder.
-Make sure the server is turned off before editing any language files.
+You can find the language files in the /lang folder within your server directory.
+Make sure the server is turned off before editing any of them.

 Language files supported: